zhouguiyun-uestc/ParallelFlowDirections/README.md

 # ParallelFlowDirections
-MPI-based implementation of the parallel flow directions algorithm

-Manuscript Title: Parallel assignment of flow directions over flat surfaces in massive digital elevation models
+**Manuscript Title**: Parallel assignment of flow directions over flat surfaces in massive digital elevation models

 This repository contains the source codes of the MPI-based implementation of the parallel algorithm presented in the manuscript above.
 These codes were used in performing the tests described in the manuscript.